Southwest Airlines flight cancellations continue to snowball | Business

 Transportation Secretary Pete Buttigieg, who has criticized airlines for previous disruptions, said his agency would examine the causes of Southwest's widespread cancellations and whether the airline was meeting its legal obligations to stranded customers.

-“Because what we're seeing right now, from the system and the flights themselves to the inability to reach anybody on a customer service phone line, it is just completely unacceptable,” Buttigieg told CBS early on Wednesday.

 In Congress, the Senate Commerce Committee also promised an investigation.
-Two Senate Democrats called on Southwest to provide “significant” compensation for stranded travellers, saying that the airline has the money because it plans to pay USD 428 million in dividends next month.
+Two Senate Democrats called on Southwest to provide “significant” compensation for stranded travellers, saying that the airline has the money because it plans to pay $428 million in dividends next month.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)